Manecas1221212/romance/chapter_27.md

 ---

-Jake's game was Saturday at ten.
+Jake's soccer game was Saturday at ten.
 Anna arrived at 9:45.

 Andrew was already there.
 Sitting with a woman Anna didn't recognize.
 Blonde.
 Pretty.
 Laughing at something Andrew said.